by Susan Flantzer

 Florestan had one elder brother:

-In 1641, during the reign of Honoré II, Monaco had become a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
+In 1641, during the reign of Honoré II, Monaco became a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
 Many successive Princes of Monaco and their families spent most of their lives in France and intermarried with French and Italian noble families.

 The French Revolution had dire consequences for the princely family of Monaco.
 In January 1793, Florestan’s grandfather Honoré III, Prince of Monaco was officially declared deposed and the Principality of Monaco was annexed by France.
 The members of the former ruling Grimaldi dynasty lost all aristocratic privileges in France, were dispossessed of their French property, and became French citizens.
 During the Reign of Terror, in September 1793, eight-year-old brother Florestan, his parents Honoré IV and Louise, and his grandfather Honoré III were arrested and imprisoned in Paris as enemies of the people.

-Florestan and his mother Louise were rescued by a family doctor who forged release papers and then hid them in his home until the Reign of Terror was over.
+Florestan and his mother Louise were rescued by a family doctor who forged release papers and hid them in his home until the Reign of Terror was over.
 The wife of Florestan’s paternal uncle Prince Joseph of Monaco was not as lucky.
-Joseph spent most of his time abroad negotiating foreign loans which made him a suspect of counter-revolutionary activities.
+Joseph spent most of his time abroad negotiating foreign loans, making him a suspect of counter-revolutionary activities.
 When Joseph did become involved in a counter-revolution, his wife Marie Thérèse de Choiseul was arrested in the absence of her husband, condemned to death, and guillotined in 1794, one of the last victims before the end of the Reign of Terror.

 In October 1794, Florestan’s grandfather Honoré III and father Honoré IV were released from prison.
 Honoré III never recovered from his imprisonment and died in Paris on March 21, 1795, at the age of 74.
 Honoré IV, whose chronic ill health had been worsened by imprisonment, would have become Prince of Monaco but Monaco was no longer a sovereign monarchy.
 However, Honoré IV’s family properties in France which had been confiscated were returned to him but they were in poor condition and all of the contents were gone.